sigp/lighthouse/book/src/faq.md

 ### <a name="misc-full"></a> My hard disk is full and my validator is down.
 What should I do?

 A quick way to get the validator back online is by removing the Lighthouse beacon node database and resync Lighthouse using checkpoint sync.
 A guide to do this can be found in the [Lighthouse Discord server](https://discord.com/channels/605577013327167508/605577013331361793/1019755522985050142).
 With some free space left, you will then be able to prune the execution client database to free up more space.

-For a relatively long term solution, if you are using Geth and Nethermind as the execution client, you can consider setup the online pruning feature.
-Refer to [Geth](https://blog.ethereum.org/2023/09/12/geth-v1-13-0) and [Nethermind](https://gist.github.com/yorickdowne/67be09b3ba0a9ff85ed6f83315b5f7e0) for details.